Acequia Madre (Santa Fe): Description

 The Acequia Madre continues to flow annually through a ditch that is partially stone lined, and approximately one to two feet deep.
 Its width ranges from approximately two feet to five feet wide.
 Mature cottonwood trees grow along the ditch, mainly between the ditch and the adobe walls and coyote fences of various properties.
-Several historical houses are adjacent to the ditch, some of those along the south side still use acequia water to irrigate orchards, alfalfa and other grain fields, vegetable gardens.
-These plantings were watered by smaller ditches perpendicular to the Mother Ditch.
-It was a Spanish custom to deed land in parcels in long and narrow strips to such that each property had equal access to the acequia water.
+Several historical houses are adjacent to the ditch, some of those along the south side still use acequia water to irrigate orchards, alfalfa and other grain fields, and vegetable gardens.
+These plantings are watered by smaller ditches perpendicular to the Mother Ditch.
+It was a Spanish custom to deed land in long and narrow strips, so that each property had equal access to the acequia water.
 There was a historical mill at the intersection of Acequia Madre Road and Abeyta Street, where the Acequia del Ranchos (shown on the King Map) intersected with the Acequia Madre.

 The Acequia Madre House

-A historical Territorial Revivial-style house known as the Acequia Madre House was built in 1926 by the American artist Eva Scott Féynes along with her daughter and granddaughter.
+A historical Territorial Revival-style house known as the Acequia Madre House was built in 1926 by the American artist Eva Scott Féynes along with her daughter and granddaughter.
 These three women "who would not be constrained by societal codes" devoted their lives to cultural conservation, including the study of Northern New Mexico ethnobotany, Native American songs and languages, Southwestern architecture and folk art.
 The house is now the headquarters for Women's International Study Center.